scarlosteixeira/Tetris-game/README.md

   // when the is Removed variable is set true by the removeLine function and the removed lines accumulator is divisible by 10 (every 10 lines removed),  increase the level and the fall speed. if (isRemoved && removedLinesAcc % 10 === 0) {
-    // increase the fall speed by 2, as the fallSpeed variable decrease the speed of the piece falling increase. setFallSpeed -= 2
+    // increase the fall speed by 2, as the fallSpeed variable decreases the speed of the piece increases. setFallSpeed -= 2
     fallSpeed = setFallSpeed
     // increase the level